The Physical Properties of Luminous $z\gtrsim8$ Galaxies and Implications for the Cosmic Star Formation Rate Density From $\sim$0.35 deg$^{2}$ of (Pure-)Parallel HST Observations: The Cosmic SFR Density

-We plot the results of these derivations in Figure~\ref{fig:csfrd}, where it becomes immediately clear that our results are in broad agreement with those inferred from LFs and a conversion factor.
+We plot the results of the above derivations in Figure~\ref{fig:csfrd}, where it becomes immediately clear that our results are in broad agreement with those inferred from LFs and a conversion factor.
 This is particularly true at the faintest end, where our $M_{\rm UV}\sim-21$ mag point is perfectly consistent with virtually all $z\sim8$ LF results.
 However, taking the results at face value, such consistency fades as one approaches brighter limits and an apparent tension arises: derivations with LFs can significantly underestimate the SFRD compared to values determined with the photometrically-derived SFRs.
 Such face-value discrepancies appear enhanced in higher-redshift derivations compared to lower-redshift derivations.
 However, the degree of such tension is challenging to quantify: small number statistics dominate the uncertainties, while LF-derived values can themselves differ by up to $>2$ dex depending on the assumed parameters.
 Additionally, an important caveat to consider are the different samples adopted in this study and by the various LF analyses, which are likely to introduce important differences themselves.
-We find that although our derived points are systematically higher than those from some LF-derived values (particularly at the brightest end), the differences are similar to those found between the LFs themselves (e.g., for $z\sim8$ derivations, we observe a $\sim0.5-1$ dex and $\sim0.5-2$ dex difference between our points and values derived using a $z\sim8$ LF from \citet{bouwens21} and \citet{schmidt14}, respectively, however the difference between the points of the two LFs themselves are $\sim0.5-1$ dex).
-Our findings thus point to two main conclusions, namely (i) that within uncertainties both SFRD values derived via SED-fitting and those derived with LFs and a conversion factor are broadly consistent with each other and (ii) the differences between the two approaches are dominated by the number counts of galaxies in each bin, pointing to cosmic variance effects and highlighting further the power and important of (pure-)parallel observations, where such effects are minimized.
+We find that although our derived points are systematically higher than those from some LF-derived values (particularly at the brightest end), the differences are similar to those found between the LFs themselves (e.g., for $z\sim8$ derivations, we observe a $\sim0.5-1$ dex and $\sim0.5-2$ dex difference between our points and values derived using a $z\sim8$ LF from \citealt{bouwens21} and \citealt{schmidt14}, respectively, however the difference between the points of the two LFs themselves are $\sim0.5-1$ dex).
+Finally, as a sanity check, we also investigate the effects of magnification bias on our conclusions.
+While not expected to be significant among pure-parallel BoRG data sets \citep{mason15b}, several authors have found modest magnification effects for several luminous sources in large data sets ($\mu\approx1.2-1.5\times$; e.g., \citealt{calvi16,stefanon19}), warranting investigation.
+We thus assume a sample-wide magnification factor of $\mu=1.5$ and adjust the photometry of each of our $z\sim8-10$ sources accordingly, prior to re-fitting their photometry with our \texttt{Bagpipes} model and re-deriving SFRDs, in identical fashion to what is described in Section \ref{sec:sampleprops} and here above.
+We find that the magnification-corrected SFRDs resulting from the new $M_{\rm UV}$s and SFRs are virtually identical to their original values - with the exception of the removal of the brightest $z\sim9$ data point and addition of a $z\sim10$ point in the faintest $M_{\rm UV}$ bin, both of which display near identical offsets to the other $M_{\rm UV}$ data points.
+While this does not preclude some minor gravitational lensing effects on a source-by-source basis, we deem the observed offsets and our conclusions robust against magnification biases.
+Our findings thus point to two main conclusions, namely (i) that within uncertainties both SFRD values derived via SED-fitting and those derived with LFs and a conversion factor are broadly consistent with each other and (ii) the differences between the two approaches are dominated by the number counts of galaxies in each bin, pointing to cosmic variance effects and highlighting further the power and importance of (pure-)parallel observations, where such effects are minimized.